- Download our Moving to Vancouver Guide (PDF)

 Shopping in Vancouver

 Downtown is also full of famous and popular chain stores.
-Expats looking for independent shops will find these in either the pricey establishments of Yaletown or Kitsilano’s West 4th Avenue.
+Expats looking for boutique shops will find these in either the pricey establishments of Yaletown or Kitsilano’s West 4th Avenue.
 Alternatively, Commercial Drive in East Vancouver is home to counter-culture shopping.

-Restaurants in Vancouver
+Eating out in Vancouver

-Upscale dining in Vancouver is mostly found in the centre of downtown, as well as Coal Harbour, the northwest corner of downtown, and Yaletown, the southeast corner of downtown.
-The old district of Gastown is a very touristy area where the prices are upscale but the quality is not as good as the other areas.
+Sushi restaurants are also plentiful across Vancouver, and these often prove more popular than chain restaurants for their deals.
+Upscale dining in Vancouver is mostly found in the downtown area, as well as Coal Harbour and Yaletown.
+The old district of Gastown is a touristy area where the prices are high but the quality pales relative to eateries in other areas.

 Nightlife in Vancouver